sgothel/pacman/README.md

 This project's canonical repositories is hosted on [Gothel Software](https://jausoft.com/cgit/cs_class/pacman.git/).

 ## Goals
-This project has been created to demonstrate a complex system written in modern C++ for our computer science class.
+This project likes to demonstrate a complex system written in modern C++ for our computer science class.

 Besides management of animated sprite graphics, maze environment and tile positioning,